Grigorije Živković: Monastic life

 After retiring in 1893, he received the monastic rank of hieromonk on Theodore's Sabbath (which falls before the Sabbath of Easter) the same year, and the monastic name of Grigorije (his father's name as well) before taking over the administration of Gomirje monastery as protopresbyter.

 At the invitation of the metropolitan of the Dabar-Bosna, Grigorije moved to Sarajevo on 1 January 1897 as a member of the Consistory and was elevated to the rank of archimandrite.
 In the same year, he became metropolitan of the Eparchy of Zvornik and Tuzla where he was consecrated on 27 July 1897.
 He succeeded Metropolitan Bishop Nikolaj Mandić.

 As a Metropolitan, he took part in the creation of the Decree of the Church-Educational Administration of the Serbian Orthodox Dioceses in the Austro-Hungarian province of Bosnia and Herzegovina "which became law there, and by that Decree, the Orthodox Serbs in Bosnia and Herzegovina were given the opportunity to concentrate their power on other national needs."
 As a long-time church-educator, Bishop Gregorije wrote: "History of the Christian Church" and "Liturgy" (the books came out in two editions, printed by Matica srpska), which were used as textbooks in grammar schools in Rakovac, Novi Sad and Sremski Karlovci, as well as in Serbian Orthodox Teacher's Academies.
 Finally, he prepared and published the "Collection of Orders of the Metropolitan Administration of the Serbian Orthodox Diocese of Zvornik and Tuzla."

-Although he came to Tuzla as a metropolitan at a time when there was a struggle for ecclesiastical and educational autonomy in Bosnia and Herzegovina, Metropolitan Gregorije was well placed in this situation.
-Admittedly, he had many disappointments in his efforts.
-According to the sacrifices he made, he is still considered one of the most successful metropolitans of Zvornik-Tuzla.

 He died on 24 April 1909 in Meminska and was buried in a cemetery in Karlovac.